Chanchinhung/COMP3340Project/README.md

 `./tools/train_inception.sh`
 `./tools/test_inception`

+### DCNv2 Models
+To train a DCNv2-integrated Resnet50 model, first add desnet_mem.py to the 'data' directory, then run `cd data`.
+After that run `python desnet_mem.py` and you will be prompted to enter half of batch size and learning rate.
+After entering the values, the training will start automatically.

+To test a DCNv2-integrated Resnet50 model,
+run `python desnet_test.py`, then enter the testing batch size.
+After that, enter the model batch size and learning rate to specify the target model.

 ### Swin Transformer Models
 To train an Swin Transformer model (base224), for example, with batch size 4 and learning rate 0.01:
 `python tools/train.py \